 Find more reviews of Intermission (Farewell) HERE

-After graduating from Berklee, Colin relocated to New York City where he began performing in some of the city's most famous venues such as The Blue Note Jazz Club, The 55 Bar, and Rockwood Music Hall.
-Beyond NYC, Colin's touring has included playing to sold out crowds at the Rochester International Jazz Festival.
-Throughout his time in Boston and NYC Colin has collaborated extensively with Manami Morita (piano), Zak Croxall (bass), Thomas Hartman (drums) and Devin Collins (drums) with whom he recorded and released his critically aclaimed albums: In Summary in 2009, Glenville in 2012, and his most ambitious work yet, Intermission (Farewell) in 2016.
+After graduating from Berklee, Colin Cannon relocated to New York City where he began performing in some of the city's most famous venues such as The Blue Note Jazz Club, The 55 Bar, and Rockwood Music Hall.
+Beyond NYC, Colin Cannon’s touring has included the Rochester International Jazz Festival and other major festivals in the United States.
+Throughout his time in Boston and NYC Colin has collaborated extensively with Manami Morita (piano), Zak Croxall (bass), Thomas Hartman (drums) and Devin Collins (drums) with whom he recorded his critically acclaimed albums: In Summary in 2009, Glenville in 2012, and his most ambitious work yet, Intermission (Farewell) in 2016.

-In addition to his music career, Cannon is a highly sought after private guitar, theory and composition instructor in the New York City area.
-Based on the east coast, he continues to peform, record and compose regulalry.
+In addition to making his own music, Colin Cannon is a highly sought after private guitar, theory and composition instructor.
+Based in Brooklyn, NY he continues to perform, record and compose regularly.